National Cemetery Administration

 This cemetery has space available to accommodate casketed and cremated remains.

-The cemetery is located in the central section of El Paso on the far north side of the Ft.
-Bliss Military Reservation.
+The cemetery is located in the central section of El Paso, Texas.
 From El Paso International Airport, travel Airport Road north two miles to Fred Wilson Avenue, and continue west ¾ mile to the cemetery.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.